-The Law of the PRC on Land Administration, implemented on June 25, 1986 and amended on December 29, 1988, August 28, 2004 and August 26, 2019 by the Standing Committee of National People's Congress, distinguishes between the ownership of land and the right to use land.
+The Law of the PRC on Land Administration, implemented on June 25, 1986 and amended on December 29, 1988, August 28, 2004 and August 26, 2019 by the SCNPC, distinguishes between the ownership of land and the right to use land.
 All land in the PRC is either state-owned or collectively-owned, depending on location.
 Generally, land in urban areas within a city or town is state-owned, and all land in the rural areas of a city or town and all rural land, unless otherwise specified by law, are collectively-owned.